tinalabs/tinacms-contentful/README.md

 ### Contentful Oauth App:

-In Contentful, you will need to create an OAuth app.
+In Contentful, you will need to [create an OAuth app](https://app.contentful.com/account/profile/developers/applications) through Contentful's settings.

+Once you have done so, you can use the Client ID value to create the ContentfulClient.

 # NextJS implementation: